Vivaldi Web Browser Review

 Vivaldi Web Browser

-The first stable version of the Vivaldi browser marks an important milestone for the company and users interested in it, as it moves from beta / release candidate to stable which means that Vivaldi Technologies thinks it is ready for productive use.
+The first stable version of the Vivaldi browser was released in 2016.
+It marked an important milestone for the company and users interested in the browser as it moved the browser out of the beta / release candidate phase to stable; this meant, among other things, that it was suitable for production environments.

 The Vivaldi web browser runs on Windows, Mac and Linux systems.
 Windows and Linux users may select 32-bit or 64-bit editions of the browser on the download page.